fraterenz/ecdna-evo/README.md

 1. the binary `ecnda` implementing a command line interface used to configure the simulations
-2. the binary `ecdna-preprocess` to preprocess the data for the abc inference
-3. the python plotting API `ecdna-plot`
+2. the python plotting API `ecdna-plot`

 ## Installation
 The simulations can be ran in Linux, Windows and macOS, however the plots are